DobbiKov/sci-trans-git/README.md

 is provided in the library.
 For the translation command, there's an optional parameter that is a vocabulary (translation pairs) that would help the model to use the appropriate words and phrases that are presented in the vocabulary.

+Slightly changed chunks that are stored in the database are provided to the LLM as an example in order to take the post-edits into account and follow the author's style of writing.

 #### CLI
 In order to simplify the library testing and presentation, a CLI application